tshepang/seaplane/doc/GETTING_STARTED.md

 There are a bunch of other things you can do with your Flights as well, see the `seaplane flight --help` for details.

-#### Working with Local Formation Definitions
+#### Working with Local Formation Plans

 Remember that we said a Formation is made up of Flights? *Technically* a Formation is made up of zero or more Formation Configurations.
-These configurations define what Flights are utilized, and how they're allowed to communicate/scale.
-A Formation can have *zero or more* because having multiple Configurations will allow you load balance between them!
+These configurations define what Flights are utilized by referencing one or more Flight Plan definitions, and how they're allowed to communicate/scale.
+A Formation can have *zero or more* configurations because having multiple Configurations will allow you load balance between them!
 This empowers things like blue/green deployments, atomic upgrades, all kinds of nifty tools!

+**IMPORANT:** Remember, a *remote instance* is created from a *local plan*.
+Much like creating a house from a set of blue prints.
+We can change the blue prints and create a second, slightly different house from the altered blue prints.
+However, just like changing the blue prints on a house won't go back change any physical houses that were created prior; the same logic applies to altered local Formation Plans and remote Formation Instances created from them.

 But for now, we're staying simple.
-We're just working with a single Configuration, which only contains a single Flight.
+We're just working with a single Configuration, which only references a single Flight Plan.
 So no load balancing, or other complexities.
 Those will come in future chapters!

 The reason we bring up this distinction now is if you you're looking for